jamespang626/Excel_Project-Data-Analytics/README.md

 # 📊 Excel Data Analytics Projects

-This repository contains Excel data analytics projects focused on **job market salaries, skill demand, and data-related career trends**.
+This repository contains two Excel data analytics projects focused on **job market salaries, skill demand, and data-related career trends**.

-The purpose of this portfolio is to demonstrate my ability to use Excel for data cleaning, analysis, visualization, and dashboard creation.
-These projects were built using PivotTables, PivotCharts, slicers, Power Query, Power Pivot, DAX, and interactive dashboard design.
+The goal of this portfolio is to demonstrate my ability to use Excel for data cleaning, analysis, visualization, and dashboard creation.
+These projects use tools such as **PivotTables, PivotCharts, slicers, Power Query, Power Pivot, DAX, data validation, and interactive dashboard design**.

 ---